IssamHeli/GstMagasin/README.md

 - **JavaScript**
 - **Bootstrap**

-For more information or to explore GSTMagazin further, visit the official website: https://gstmag.azurewebsites.net/
+For demo or test, feel free to contact me.

+ visit the  website in : https://gstmag.azurewebsites.net/

 ## Stock Page